ibm-cloud-docs/assistant/dialog-voice-actions.md

 {: codeblock}

-You can pass SIP specific custom headers with the SIP BYE request message that gets generated when the Voice Gateway recieves this response type.
+You can pass SIP-specific custom headers with the SIP `BYE` request message that is generated when the phone integration recieves this response type.

 An example that includes custom sip headers is shown here: